Welcome to Class Africa

 This is our whole school exploration question and F2 will use a topic approach looking at Hot and Cold places.
 We will learn about polar regions and compare them with (our class namesake) Africa.

 One of our main texts is The Snail and the Whale by Julia Donaldson.
 Coincidentally, it was on TV at Christmas; did you watch it?

 To support our topic, we've decided to make a lifesize igloo out of milk bottles!
 Can you wash out and save your FOUR PINT milk bottles with lids, please?
 We need 350 to 500 bottles.
 If anyone feels creative and wants to join us when we build it, please let us know.

-The children have had so much fun exploring the cold part of our topic.
-Outside, they used building blocks out of the construction shed and built an igloo.
+The children have had so much fun exploring the “cold” part of our topic.
+Outside, they used building blocks from the construction shed and built an igloo.
 They all worked amazingly well together; as part of a team.
-When the sides kept falling over. the children built them back up- what fabulous resilience skills!
+When the sides kept falling over, the children built them back up- what fabulous resilience skills!

 A reminder that tomorrow (Thursday) is our Living Museum.
 Adults are welcome to come to class at 2pm to share some of our learning from this half term and there may be a few songs thrown in too.
 You are welcome to take your children with you when you leave.

 We had the biggest surprise today when we received a letter addressed to us.

 Maximus noticed that the postmark was from the North Pole so we got very excited as we remembered that one of our class mates had posted a letter from us to Father Christmas last Friday!